nixn/pdns-etcd3/doc/ETCD-structure.md

 Of course, the values in the record itself (`com/example/www/A#<id>`) override all defaults.

-Defaults/options entries must be JSON objects, with any number of fields (including zero).
+Defaults/options entries must be (currently only JSON) objects, with any number of fields (including zero).
 Defaults/options entries may be non-existent, which is equivalent to an empty object.

 Field names of defaults objects are the same as record field names.
 That means there could